HappyFunCorp/dateslices/README.md

 The differences between the groupdate and dateslices are:
 - dateslices supports sqlite3.
-- dateslices output id formatted differently (so not compatible with Chartkick).
 - dateslices has much less functionality.
 - dateslices ignores timezones.
 - dateslices is rails 4 only.
 - dateslices uses rspecs for tests.
-- dateslices doesn't have hour_of_day since I don't deal with timezones
+- dateslices doesn't have hour_of_day since it doesn't deal with timezones

 The reason that I wrote this is that I use sqlite in development, and wanted to make sure that I could test things locally.
 I didn't understand the test suite of groupdate, so I ended up rewriting it.